luxfhe/docs/cofhe/cofhe-docs/docs/devdocs/tutorials/migrating-to-cofhe.md

 ## Key Migration Considerations

-When migrating your contracts from Fhenix L2 to CoFHE, keep these important points in mind:
+When migrating your contracts from luxfhe L2 to CoFHE, keep these important points in mind:

 ### 1. Add allows where necessary